yugabyte/yb-sample-apps/README.md

 * Three new arguments are introduced in the SQL* workloads:

-   1. load_balance: It is true by default.
+  * `load_balance`: It is true by default.
 When load_balance is `true` then YB’s smart driver is used by the sample apps.
 So if you have a YB cluster created with a replication factor of 3(-rf) and the total number of connections ( it is equal to the sum of reader and writer threads ) will be evenly distributed across the 3 servers.
 If you explicitly set load-balance to `false` then the upstream PostgreSQL JDBC driver will be used and it will be same as the current state of the sample apps.

    * `topology_keys`: This property needs to be set only load_balance is `true` and ignored when it is `false`.
 You can setup a cluster with different servers in different availability zones and then can configure the `yb-sample-apps` Sql* workloads to only create connections on servers which belong to a specific topology.